 Where To Go Instead Of Winter Wonderland

 Winter Wonderland is the annual Christmas festival that separates the wheat from the chaff.
 It is a mental test in what will break you first.
-Is it the £7 shot of mulled wine?
+Is it the £11 shot of mulled wine?
 Or is it the dystopian Bavarian village?
 Maybe it’s the ferris wheel of screams rotating over Hyde Park.
 With that in mind maybe, just maybe, you should give it a pass.
 After all, there’s plenty of festive spirit to go around.
-From chalet-themed, cheesy spätzle-filled rooftops, to London’s oldest and most Christmassy restaurant, here are five alternatives to shivering in Hyde Park.
+From mainlining fondue to London’s oldest and most Christmassy restaurant, here are five alternatives to shivering in Hyde Park.

-Not only does this Balham restaurant and bar have a private cinema room that you can book out for peak winter cosiness, but their outdoor Après Ski Garden has everything from fairy lights to a snow machine so you can create your own private winter wonderland.
+Not only does this Balham restaurant and bar have a private cinema room that you can book out for peak winter cosiness, but their Winter Garden has everything from fairy lights to a snow machine so you can create your own private winter wonderland.
 Book out the whole space and stick around until 2am (when they close on the weekends).
-They have a long drinks list that covers everything from pints to pornstar martinis, as well as a bunch of different drinks bundles from £65 per person for an open bar, and Christmas sharing menus from £38 per person.
+They have a long drinks list that covers everything from pints to pornstar martinis, as well as a Christmas feasting menu.
+If you’re not looking to book out the whole space know that they’ve got a heated terrace for smaller groups.

-You know how there’s always one house that goes all out with a showering of fake snow, inflatable snowmen, and enough flashing LED light bulbs to give you a headache?
+You know how there’s always one house that goes all out with fake snow, inflatable snowmen, and enough flashing LED light bulbs to give you a headache?
 Clos Maggiore is London’s restaurant equivalent.
-Although there are wild rumours going around that it’s the city’s most romantic restaurant (if you’re easily seduced by white tablecloths, tweezer-plated French food, and flowers carpeting the ceiling), in December, it’s all about Big Bauble Energy.
-There’s a light-up sleigh adorning the exterior, and green foliage, twinkly baubles, and fairy lights inside.
-Plus, the roaring fireplace really has its main character moment.
-The atmosphere can feel a little serious and the suited-and-booted service will have you removing your elbows from the table.
-But if you’re after a formal festive date night in a setting that feels like a collaboration between Cindy Lou of Whoville and the Chelsea Flower Show, this is the place to do it.
+Although there are wild rumours that it’s the city’s most romantic restaurant (if you’re easily seduced by white tablecloths, tweezer-plated French food, and flowers carpeting the ceiling), in December, it’s all about Big Bauble Energy.
+Think a collab between Cindy Lou of Whoville and the Chelsea Flower Show, with a light-up sleigh outside, and green foliage, twinkly baubles, and fairy lights inside.
+Plus, the roaring fireplace really has its moment.